Tag Archives: Gift Cards

 Yearly Reminder: Max Out 10% Citi ThankYou Points Rebate on Citi Rewards+ Credit Card (10K Annual Limit)

-Good afternoon everyone, I hope you had a great weekend.
-I wrote a similar post in 2021 and thought I should publish a similar reminder post for 2022.
+Good afternoon everyone, happy Friday!
+I wrote a similar post in 2022 and thought I should publish a similar reminder post for 2023.
 One of my favorite sock drawer credit cards is the Citi Rewards+ Credit Card.
 This credit card has a pretty decent sign up bonus at the moment (20,000 Citi ThankYou Points after spending $1,500 in 3 months), but my favorite feature of this credit card is the 10% rebate on redeemed Citi ThankYou Points.
 You can receive up to 10,000 Citi ThankYou Points rebated each calendar year, you just need to redeem at least 100,000 Citi ThankYou Points in a calendar year.

 a screenshot of a credit card